-- 1. Our Memorandum and Articles of Association, as amended from time to time. - Our Company was incorporated under the name & style of "P S Raj Steels Private Limited" having Certificate of incorporation dated November 09, 2004.
-Further, upon conversion of our Company from private limited to public limited company a fresh Certificate of Incorporation dated August 06, 2024 was issued to the Company from ROC, NCT of Delhi. - 3.
+- 1. Our Memorandum and Articles of Association, as amended from time to time. - 2.
+Our Company was incorporated under the name & style of "P S Raj Steels Private Limited" having Certificate of incorporation dated November 09, 2004.
+Further, upon conversion of our Company from private limited to public limited company a fresh Certificate of Incorporation dated August 06, 2024 was issued to the Company from ROC, NCT of Delhi & Haryana. - 3.
 Resolution of the Board of Directors dated August 30, 2024, authorising the Issue. - 4.
-Resolution of the shareholders dated September 03, 2024, under section 62(1)(c) of the Companies Act, 2013 authorising the Issue. - 5.
-Auditor's Report dated September 02, 2024 on the Restated Financial Information of our Company included in this Draft Red Herring Prospectus. - 6.
-The Statement of Possible Tax Benefits dated September 02, 2024 from our Statutory Auditors included in this Draft Red Herring Prospectus. - 7.
-Consents of Promoters, Directors, Company Secretary and Compliance Officer, Chief Financial Officer, Statutory & Peer Review Auditor, Banker to our Company, Banker to the issue, the Book Running Lead Manager, the Underwriter, the Market Maker, Syndicate Member, Registrar to the Issue, Legal Advisor to act in their respective capacities. - 8.
-Copy of approval from NSE vide letter dated [•] to use the name of NSE in the Draft Red Herring Prospectus/ Red Herring Prospectus/ Prospectus for listing of Equity Shares on Emerge Platform of NSE. - 9.
-Due Diligence Certificate dated September 10, 2024 from the Book Running Lead Manager. - 10.
-Copy of Managing Director Agreement between Mr. Deepak Kumar and our Company dated May 17, 2024 for his appointment.
+Resolution of the Board of Directors dated September 10, 2024, approving the Draft Red Herring Prospectus. - 5.
+Resolution of the Board of Directors dated February 03, 2025, approving this Red Herring Prospectus. - 6.
+Resolution of the Board of Directors dated [•], approving the Prospectus. - 7.
+Resolution of the shareholders dated September 03, 2024, under section 62(1)(c) of the Companies Act, 2013 authorising the Issue. - 8.
+Auditor's Report dated January 01, 2025 on the Restated Financial Information of our Company included in this Red Herring Prospectus. - 9.
+The Statement of Possible Tax Benefits dated January 30, 2025 from our Statutory Auditors included in this Red Herring Prospectus. - 10.
+Consents of Promoters, Directors, Company Secretary and Compliance Officer, Chief Financial Officer, Statutory & Peer Review Auditor, Banker to our Company, Banker to the issue, Sponsor Bank, Chartered Engineer, the Book Running Lead Manager, the Underwriter, the Market Maker, Syndicate Member, Registrar to the Issue, Legal Advisor to act in their respective capacities. - 11.
+Copy of in-principle approval from NSE vide letter dated January 01, 2025 to use the name of NSE in the Offer Document for listing of Equity Shares on Emerge Platform of NSE. - 12.
+Due Diligence Certificate dated September 10, 2024 from the Book Running Lead Manager.

-- 11. Copy of Whole-Time Director Agreement between Mr. Gaurav Gupta and our Company dated May 17, 2024 for his appointment. - 12.
-NOC from secured lenders i.e. HDFC Bank Limited dated August 27, 2024. - 13.
-Certificates issued by Jain Mittal Chaudhary & Associates., Chartered Accountants certifying the Issue Expenses, Working Capital, Cost of Acquisition, Other Financial Information, Financial Indebtedness, Capitalisation Statement and Key Performance Indicators.
+- 13. Copy of Managing Director Agreement between Mr. Deepak Kumar and our Company dated May 17, 2024 for his appointment. - 14.
+Copy of Whole-Time Director Agreement between Mr. Gaurav Gupta and our Company dated May 17, 2024 for his appointment. - 15.
+NOC from secured lenders i.e. HDFC Bank Limited dated August 27, 2024. - 16.
+Certificates issued by Jain Mittal Chaudhary & Associates., Chartered Accountants certifying the Issue Expenses, Working Capital, Cost of Acquisition, Other Financial Information, Financial Indebtedness, Capitalisation Statement and Key Performance Indicators. - 17.
+Certificate dated January 27, 2025 from Rajul Garg, Chartered Engineer certifying the installed capacity and capacity utilization.

-Any of the contracts or documents mentioned in this Draft Red Herring Prospectus may be amended or modified at any time if so required in the interest of our Company or if required by other parties, with the approval of shareholders subject to compliance of the provisions contained in the Companies Act and other relevant statutes.
+Any of the contracts or documents mentioned in this Red Herring Prospectus may be amended or modified at any time if so required in the interest of our Company or if required by other parties, with the approval of shareholders subject to compliance of the provisions contained in the Companies Act and other relevant statutes.

-I certify and declare that all relevant provisions of the Companies Act, 2013 and the rules, regulations and guidelines issued by the Government of India, or the regulations or guidelines issued by the Government of India or the regulations or guidelines issued by SEBI, established under section 3 of the Securities and Exchange Board of India Act, 1992, as the case may be, have been complied with and no statement made in this Draft Red Herring Prospectus is contrary to the provisions of the Companies Act, the Securities Contracts (Regulation) Act, 1956, as amended, the Securities and Exchange Board of India Act, 1992, as amended or the rules, regulations or guidelines issued thereunder, as the case may be.
-I further certify that all the statements in this Draft Red Herring Prospectus are true and correct.
+I certify and declare that all relevant provisions of the Companies Act, 2013 and the rules, regulations and guidelines issued by the Government of India, or the regulations or guidelines issued by the Government of India or the regulations or guidelines issued by SEBI, established under section 3 of the Securities and Exchange Board of India Act, 1992, as the case may be, have been complied with and no statement made in this Red Herring Prospectus is contrary to the provisions of the Companies Act, the Securities Contracts (Regulation) Act, 1956, as amended, the Securities and Exchange Board of India Act, 1992, as amended or the rules, regulations or guidelines issued thereunder, as the case may be.
+I further certify that all the statements in this Red Herring Prospectus are true and correct.